fundcrunch-tech/fundcrunch/README.md

 # Fundcrunch library

+The library is built from a core of cross-exchange cryptocurrency assets management system with runs private fonds.
+General purpose of public code is to simplify efforts in the trading and investment field.

-* connect directly to various exchanges and bind they stream into single local socket endpoint
+* connect directly to various exchanges
 * connector to Fundcrunch.Tech data streaming socket and REST endpoints

 ## Installation